arunpshankar/VertexAI-Document-Discovery/README.md

 # Intelligent Document Discovery with Vertex AI Search 🚀

-This repository offers a Python pipeline designed to simplify the process of batching URLs for creating search applications that leverage Google Cloud's Vertex AI Search.
+This repository encapsulates a Python pipeline designed to simplify the process of batching URLs for creating search applications that leverage Google Cloud's Vertex AI Search.
 Follow the steps below to set up a local development environment, configure necessary dependencies, and jumpstart your journey into intelligent document discovery.

 ## Prerequisites 📋